J4NN0/wordlist-generator/README.md

          You have to choose only the max size of the strings that will be generated.
 The strings will be composed by only numbers.

-         With a string size of 3, the total strings will be 1110.
-For instance:
+         For instace, with a string up to three characters long, the total strings will be 1110:

             0 00 000 001 002 003 004 005 006 007 008 009 01 010 011 012 013 ...